NetDevNotes/Ways-To-Run-Python/README.md

 # Ways-To-Run-Python
 At first the various ways your peers and friends run Python might be a litle confusing.
-This is a high level artice to help clear that up.
+This is a high level artice that might clear that up.

 # The 3 Main Ways